FallingSky65/Poker65/README.md

 # Poker65
-Python library for working with poker hands
+Python library for working with poker hands.

+Functionality includes:
+- creating card objects
+- creating hand objects
+- comparing poker hands
+- getting the best poker hand from a list of 7 cards

 ## Example